SAP-archive/BUILD/Contribution.md

 For more information on Project Norman mailing lists, see our [Communications Guidelines](https://github.wdf.sap.corp/Norman/Norman/blob/master/Communication%20Guidelines.md).

-For more information on the roles of contributors, committers, reviews, and project steering committe, see []().
+For more information on the roles of contributors, committers, reviews, and project steering committe, see the  [Community Roles](https://github.wdf.sap.corp/Norman/Norman/blob/master/Community Roles.md).

 Once this discussion yields a shared consensus, you can confidently proceed and create the code and submit your change using the following procedure: